pc-cp/MSVQ/README.md

-# MSVQ: Self-Supervised Learning by Multiple Sample Views and Queues
+# MSVQ: Self-Supervised Learning with Multiple Sample Views and Queues

 This repository is the official implementation of [MSVQ: Self-Supervised Learning by Multiple Sample Views and Queues](https://arxiv.org/abs/2030.12345).